 The survey also asked about respondents' comfort with compromised credential checking.
-Participants were most comfortable with ITS checking if their credentials appeared in breaches either collected themselves or via credentialchecking services; see our extended version [56] for more details.
+As seen in Figure 11 in Appendix D, participants were most comfortable with IT Services checking if their credentials appeared in breaches either collected themselves or via credential-checking services.
 Respondents were less comfortable with ITS or academics trying to guess their password, though most respondents were comfortable with all of these scenarios.